LiKTOi1029/January-14/README.md

 Input: 121\
 Output: 2 Minutes and 1 Second\
 \
+ADDITIONAL CHANGES: I will make it so that you can interchangably convert from minutes to seconds and back to minutes from seconds
+\
+Minutes to Seconds:\
+Input: 4 5\
+Output: 245 Seconds\
+\
+Input: 0 1\
+Output: 1 Second\
+\
 Notice how the script also uses both plural and singular forms of Minute and Second based on the output.\
-\
-ADDITIONAL CHANGES: I will make it so that you can interchangably convert from minutes to seconds and back to minutes from seconds